checkfirst-ltd/nestjs-outlook/README.md

 PermissionScope.EMAIL_SEND         // Permission to send emails
 ```

-When requesting login URLs, you can specify exactly which permissions you need:
+When getting a login URL, specify which permissions you need:

 ```typescript
 // For a calendar-only app